theo0x0/nodpi/README.md

 # No DPI [ver.
-1.1]
+1.2]
-Uses simple SSL and TCP fragmentation to avoid DPI.
+Uses simple SSL fragmentation to avoid DPI.
 No system privileges needed.

 Currently works in Russia.